A blog by Susan Hardy.

 Mersini-Houghton never talks about Pringles, which makes this easier for me.
 Instead, she describes one of the possible universe-shapes as a hyperbola growing with time.
 If that seems like a crazy shape for the universe to be, think about it this way: it just reflects the idea of space-time having negative, or concave, curvature.
 The opposite of this theory is that the universe has positive, or convex, curvature—that it’s like a sphere.

 The third option is that space-time isn’t curved—it’s flat.
 Triangles are really triangles, however big you draw them.
 The universe-as-video-game scenario depicts a flat universe.
-But the idea that our universe is flat and loops around like Pac-Man got ruled out a long time ago, Mersini-Houghton tells me.
+But the idea that our universe is flat and loops around like a Pac-Man game got ruled out a long time ago, Mersini-Houghton tells me.
 That universe just wouldn’t have enough dimensions.
 (To be fair, Greene says the same thing, ten pages later.
-But that was ten pages of me picturing all of us as Pac-Man characters!)
-But there’s another possible flat-universe scenario: that space-time just goes on, flatly, forever: a tabletop with no edges, as Greene describes it.
+But that was ten pages of me picturing us all as Pac-Man characters!)
+And there’s another possible flat-universe scenario: that space-time just goes on, flatly, forever: a tabletop with no edges, as Greene describes it.

 So are triangles really triangles—is the universe flat, or curved?
 Scientists have suspected for a while now that it’s flat, Mersini-Houghton says.
 “There was about a 95 percent chance that the universe is flat, and a 5 percent chance that it’s like a hyperbola,” she says.
 (At this point, none of the evidence favors the spherical-universe idea.)
 Then a NASA spacecraft, WMAP, measured an angle formed by two “sides” comprised of the distance microwave background radiation has traveled since the Big Bang—and confirmed that the resulting triangle is flat, or darn close to it.
 Scientists are watching to see if the Planck satellite, which can take even more accurate measurements than WMAP’s, confirms the flatness.
 “We’ll know for sure in a year, when the data from Planck are published,” Mersini-Houghton says.